vanhoefm/wifi-injection/README.md

 	dot11 = Dot11(addr1="00:11:22:33:44")/Dot11Deauth(reason=7)
 	sendp(radiotap/dot11)

-Notice how the `NOSEQ` and `ORDER` tranmission flag (TXFlags) are set.
+Notice how the `NOSEQ` and `ORDER` transmission flags (TXFlags) are set.
 By setting these flags, the sequence number of injected frames isn't modified, and injected frames are not reordered relative to each other, respectively.
-Note that these flags are only adhired to from Linux kernel 5.11 and above.
+Note that these flags are only adhered to from Linux kernel 5.11 and above.

 Unfortunately, **drivers or network cards may still overwrite fields of injected Wi-Fi frames**.
 To test whether frames are properly injected, you can use the script in this repository.

-Be sure to also see our notes on the [acknowledgement behavior](#id-acks) of interfaces in monitor mode, and how to to inject frames with the [More Fragments (MF) flag](#id-more-fragments).
+Be sure to also see our notes on the [acknowledgement behavior](#id-acks) of interfaces in monitor mode, and how to inject frames with the [More Fragments (MF) flag](#id-more-fragments).

-For further details, see the our paper [**Testing and Improving the Correctness of Wi-Fi Frame Injection**](https://papers.mathyvanhoef.com/wisec2023-wifi-injection.pdf).
+For further details, see our paper [**Testing and Improving the Correctness of Wi-Fi Frame Injection**](https://papers.mathyvanhoef.com/wisec2023-wifi-injection.pdf).
 If you are using our injection and RadioTap improvements, you can use the following BibTex entry to cite the paper: